Miles Myers: Boards and commissions

 He served for 40 years as the Chairman of the Board of Alpha Plus Corporation; 30 years on the CCCTE's Curriculum Study Commission.
 He was Chair of the Research Foundation of the NCTE and served five years on the Board of the BASRC (Bay Area School Reform School in Fremont, California.

 Personal life and death

+Myers was generally passionate about life.
+Following a heart bypass, Myers joined an aerobics class.
+Cheered on from his mostly female classmates, Myers happily attended these classes for ten years.
+Additionally, Myers faced adversity when he served as a teacher consultant to teach other writing instructors, who weren’t pleased with his teachings.

-Myers died at the age of 84 on December 15, 2015, from complications of heart disease.
+Myers died at the age of 84 on December 15, 2015 in Oakland, from complications of heart disease.
 He was married to Celeste for 59 years, and had three children, Royce, Brant and Roz.
 He had three sisters, Jean McClard, Joan Hope Cecil and Patty Gatlin Dennis.
+He had six grandchildren and one-great grandchild.